Hakuba Valley all-mountain season ticket goes on sale from July 16th. The charm is clear!!

 Hakuba Cortina Ski Resort

-The reputation of the area's best powder goes beyond the sea
+The reputation of the area's best powder snow extends beyond the ocean

-After a snowfall, this is a genuine powder ski slope where groups of people wearing helmets and carrying thick boards line up for the lifts.
-Most of the area surrounded by two ridges is an area where you can ski at your own risk, and when there is fresh snow, you can hear the cheers of powder freaks enjoying a tree run.
-On the other hand, the mortar-shaped course layout is popular as it is difficult to get lost and allows families to ski safely.
-I would like to enjoy staying at a hotel at the foot of the mountain where I can go ski-in and ski-out.
+After snowfall, groups of people wearing helmets and carrying thick skis line up for the lifts, creating a truly powdery slope.
+Most of the area surrounded by two ridges is skiable at your own risk, and when there's fresh snow, the cheers of powder-loving enthusiasts enjoying tree runs echo through the area.
+Meanwhile, the funnel-shaped course layout makes it hard to get lost, making it popular with families as a safe place to ski.
+Enjoy the slopes while staying at a hotel at the base that offers ski-in/ski-out access

 https://www.hgp.co.jp/cortina/ski/